Main illustration: Jordan Bruner

 Empathy: the key to dealing with angry customers

 It can be unpleasant and stressful to work with difficult customers, but that’s when good customer support is the most vital.
-Real customer support is grounded in empathy, understanding why your customer is upset.
+Real customer support is grounded in empathy, active listening, and understanding why your customer is upset.
 It’s not about apologizing for every customer complaint but connecting with customers, letting them know they’re valued, and taking a problem-solving approach.

 When approached with empathy, engaging with upset customers can not only help you prevent them from churning, but it can even turn them into loyal customers and strengthen customer relationships.
 That’s the power of a great support experience.
-Just like defusing tensions in a bar, dealing with angry customers requires keeping your cool when things heat up.
+Just like defusing tensions in a bar, dealing with angry clients requires keeping your cool when things heat up.